Coffeehouse culture of Baghdad: Types of Baghdadi coffeehouses

 There are many well-known coffeehouses around Baghdad.
-Due to their important role in being centers for daily life, many coffeehouses hold nostalgia for Iraqis and many of them have been recorded along with their prominent poets, writers, thinkers, scholars, merchants, and other legal personalities that have been associated with these coffeehouses.
+Due to their important role as centers of daily life, many coffeehouses hold a nostalgic significance for Iraqis, and many of them have been documented as havens for prominent poets, writers, thinkers, scholars, merchants, and other legal personalities who have been associated with these establishments.
 Coffeehouses of Baghdad are usually divided into two parts in terms of locations, the Western side and the Eastern side cafés.
-Although most cafés are located on the Eastern side.
+However, most cafés are located on the Eastern side.